shahdab-aalam-saifi/microservices-using-spring-boot/spring-boot-batch/README.md

 > `-all` is the default for all platforms.

 > `chunk()` is prefixed `<Person,Person>` because it is a generic method.
 This represents the
-> input and output types of each “chunk” of processing and lines up with
+> input and output types of each "chunk" of processing and lines up with
 > `ItemReader<Person>` and `ItemWriter<Person>`.

 ## References